Tax Refund – PAYE Trades

 Tool Tax Refund – What are Capital Allowances?

 You may be able to claim a tool tax rebate for tools and specialist equipment through a capital allowances claim.
-In this case, full receipts or proof of purchase will be required.
-You may be able to claim for purchases made at any time in the past, if receipts or proof of purchase are available.
+In this case, proof of purchase is a non negotiable requirement.
+You may be able to claim for purchases made at any time in the past, as long as you still use the items and have their receipts.

 A tool tax capital allowances claim can only be made for tools, equipment or specialist clothing purchased solely for your work.
 You can only make a capital allowances claim for certain items, according to HMRC regulations, and items must pass testing requirements where necessary.